e-comas/e-comas.github.io/_posts/2022-02-01-social-media-on-amazon-why-you-should-try-posts-and-not-just-because-it’s-free.md

 excerpt: >
   Have you tried Posts yet?
 Our clients love it - it’s great for brand awareness, it’s free, and it's a great opportunity to showcase your content.
-thumbnail: /images/uploads/pasted-image-0.png
+thumbnail: /images/uploads/social-media.jpg
-thumbnail_alt: "Amazon advertising "
+thumbnail_alt: Posts social media
+tags:
+  - "#Operations#AmazonFeatures"
 ---
 #### What is Amazon Posts?